 4 - Reading bed time stories seems to calm them down.
 No idea if it will continue to have a positive effect on them later in life.
 However, studies show that worms in soil rich environments have heard nearly 20,000 more words than those in poor soil by the time they are three...

 5 - The worms live in an ecosystem - they're not the only things that will make a home in your bin.
-Mites seem to help break down tougher materials - if there are too many, leave the lid open and let it dry out a bit.
-However, once I started blending the food, there seem to be less mites.
 Fruit flies are an indication of over feeding, so cover with cardboard and hold back on food a bit.
-(I also haven't had any fruit fly problems since we started blending the food) Bacteria, fungi, and mold help break down food, and can also become part of the worm diet.
-All of these things are fine in moderation.
+Bacteria, fungi, and mold help break down food, and can also become part of the worm diet.
 If you feel your worm bin is skewing too far towards one population, make some changes in what the environment is like.

 6 - A lot of our food is just water.
 I drain the bin about twice a week.
-We used to just wash it down the sink, but we heard worm water is supposed to be extra nutritious so now I pour it into old milk cartons.
+We heard worm water is supposed to be extra nutritious so now I pour it into old milk cartons.
 Drinking it has had no noticeable effect on our health, but our plants seem happier.
 (My wife wants me to clarify this is just a joke, we don't drink worm juice.
 At least she doesn't)

 7 - (some) People LOVE to check out your worms.
 It's a great conversation starter to drag the bin out in the middle of a dinner or party and say - "Worms turn our trash to poop!" and then let everyone tell you how amazing it is that it doesn't smell.

 8 -Don't expect to get a ton of compost.
 Since they take a while, and a lot of the food just comes out as water, there isn't a lot of compost left.
 We've been working from the same bin for over a year and it's not full yet.
-I guess worm poop is just really dense stuff.
-Along those lines, I get much more satisfaction from thinking "I'm preventing this stuff form going to a landfill," than my wife does from the compost that she is able to use to garden, because she hardly gets any (and we don't have a garden)
+I get much more satisfaction from thinking "I'm preventing this stuff form going to a landfill," than my wife does from the compost that she is able to use to garden, because she hardly gets any (and we don't have a garden)

 8b - Compost harvesting is interesting.
 We read that if you just put food in on one side, the worms move over there and you can take dirt out of the other side.
 If it works, only about 70% of the worms get the message.
 So whatever compost you take out is going to be really wormy - which is not a bad thing, I guess.